Bodyweight Shoulder Exercises Vs. Equipment Exercises

 On a horizontal plane, wide grip rows are better suited to rear delts activation than narrow grip rows.
 The latter mostly target your lats, while the former mainly target your rear shoulder and upper back

 Wide Grip Australian Pullups

 Wide grip Australian pull-up is easy to perform and works well as an accessory exercise to the pull-ups and chin-ups.
 It is very safe and convenient, as you only need a low bar to do it and can increase or decrease the intensity by adjusting your body position relative to the bar.

 The higher your body, the easier it gets; the lower your body, the harder it becomes.

 Isolation Rear Delts Exercise – Isometric And Dynamic Style

 This simple move by Daniel Vadnal is an isolation bodyweight shoulder exercise for the rear delts.
 Deceptively simple, it is harder than it looks and works very well not just the rear delts but the whole upper back and trapezius.

 It is a very technical exercise but also easy to implement, very useful to bring the whole shoulder complex to full development and balance, as the rear delts and traps are often neglected in comparison to the front delts.

 How Long To Progress With Bodyweight Shoulder Exercises?

 Progressive overload is the name of the game when it comes to any form of resistance, be it bodyweight or equipment resistance.
 Muscles do not know whether resistance comes from your own body or some external gadget.

 Providing that you workout regularly with good form and small incremental steps, ideal progression should be equivalent whether you use gear or just bodyweight exercises.

-However, in real world things do not work quite as we would expect on paper, as other factors may chime in to twist the expected results, for better or worse.
+However, in the real world, things do not work quite as we would expect on paper, as other factors may chime in to twist the expected results, for better or worse.

-In case of bodyweight exercises or calisthenics, there is undeniably a bit longer “apprenticeship” phase, particularly for the more advanced exercises.
-Resistance and execution on free weights and machines are very easy to manipulate.
+In the case of bodyweight exercises or calisthenics, there is undeniably a bit longer “apprenticeship” phase, particularly for the more advanced exercises.
+Resistance and execution of free weights and machines are very easy to manipulate.